XinFinOrg/Developer-Resource/Docs/wp-and-research/Why-DPoS.md

+---
-## Why XinFin removed PoW and adopted DPoS?
+Title: Why XinFin removed PoW and adopted DPoS?
+---

 XinFin developed a scalable, secure and enterprise grade hybrid blockchain platform that combined the best features of Bitcoin, Ethereum and Quorum.
 XinFin&#39;s blockchain is a combination of permissioned and public chains that can nicely address security and scalability.
 XinFin Hybrid Blockchain platform has matured through continuous development and improvements.<br>